Take Heart! SALT's Commentary for Twenty-Third Sunday after Pentecost

 Scripture:

-2) The Gospel of Luke was likely written not long (perhaps two or three decades) after the Romans put down a major Jewish rebellion, devastating the Jerusalem temple in the process.
+2) The Gospel of Luke was likely written not long after the Romans put down a major Jewish rebellion (perhaps two or three decades later), devastating the Jerusalem temple in the process.
 And according to the Book of Acts (also written by Luke), early Christian communities intermittently experienced hostility, arrest, persecution, imprisonment, and even execution.
-In this week’s passage, by foretelling these traumatic events, Jesus effectively reframes them as part of God’s world-turning, world-transforming work, “signs” that “your redemption is drawing near” (Luke 21:11,28).
+In this week’s passage, by foretelling these traumatic events, Jesus effectively reframes them in the context of God’s world-turning, world-transforming work, as “signs” that “your redemption is drawing near” (Luke 21:11,28).

 3) Think of it this way: Luke begins his Gospel with Mary singing that God’s mission is to “lift up the lowly,” “scatter the proud in the thoughts of their hearts,” and “bring down the powerful from their thrones” (Luke 1:51-52).
 And now, in Jesus’ last sermon, we confront the difficult truth that this world-turning work will involve struggle and loss, trials and adversity.
 Jesus’ passion is about to begin.
 The path to new life leads through “the place that is called The Skull” (Luke 23:33).